PaolaGaray/hooks-context/README.md

 ### Description
-An application where advanced hooks play together in order to manage the state:
+An application where advanced hooks play together in order to manage the state: `useReducer`, `immer` `useContext`.
--`useReducer`
-- `immer`
--`useContext`